MHumm/DelphiEncryptionCompendium/readme.md

 !!!
-We did not release DEC V6.0 beta 1 yet             !!!
+We did not release DEC V6.0 beta 1 yet
 !!!
 This file is only in preparation of such a release !!!
+When we release, the release will appear on the !!! release tab in GitHub!

 !!!
-When we release, the release will appear on the    !!!
-!!! release tab in GitHub!                             !!!
+The project changed license!
 !!!
-The project changed license!                       !!!
-!!!
-We moved from MPL 1.0 to Apache 2.0 license        !!!
+We moved from MPL 1.0 to Apache 2.0 license

-DEC - Delphi Encryption Compendium
+# DEC - Delphi Encryption Compendium

-#What is DEC?
+## What is DEC?
 DEC is a library for Embarcadero Delphi, containing different cryptographic algorithms .
 It contains algorithms for these categories: